 In August 2020, our sponsor purchased 7,906,250 founder shares for an aggregate purchase price of \$25,000, or approximately \$0.003 per share.
-In October 2020, our sponsor returned to us, at no cost, an aggregate of 1,581,250 founder shares which we cancelled, resulting in an aggregate of 6,325,000 founder shares outstanding and held by our sponsor (up to 825,000 of which are subject to forfeiture by our sponsor if the underwriters' over-allotment option is not exercised in full).
 The number of founder shares issued was determined based on the expectation that such founder shares would represent 20% of the outstanding shares upon completion of this offering.
 The per share purchase price of the founder shares was determined by dividing the amount of cash contributed to the company by the aggregate number of founder shares issued.
+If we increase or decrease the size of the offering we will effect a stock dividend or a share contribution back to capital or other appropriate mechanism, as applicable, with respect to our Class B common stock immediately prior to the consummation of the offering in such amount as to maintain the ownership of our initial stockholders at 20.0% of the issued and outstanding shares of our common stock upon the consummation of this offering.